Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator

-The starting point for the proof of Theorem \ref{thm:LowerBd} is a family of $\mathcal O(h^{\infty})$ quasimodes of $P$, given essentially by the coherent states associated to Toeplitz quantizations of symbols localized in the interior of the contact set $M_+(\psi_{lb})$.
+The starting point for the proof of Theorem \ref{thm:LowerBd} is a family of $\mathcal O(h^{\infty})$ quasimodes of $P$, given by the coherent states associated to Toeplitz quantizations of symbols localized in the interior of the contact set $M_+(\psi_{lb})$.
 Here $\psi_{lb}$ is a lower bound weight.
-Using $\overline{\partial}$ arguments, we then show that such quasimodes are reproduced by the orthogonal projection onto the spectral subspace associated to the singular values in $[0,e^{-\tau/h}]$, up to a small error, and the number of singular values can be bounded below by the trace class norm of the Toeplitz operators in question.
-Trace class norm estimates and computations, similar to those in the proof of Theorem \ref{thm:UpperBd}, then lead directly to Theorem \ref{thm:LowerBd}.
+Using $\overline{\partial}$ arguments, we then show that such quasimodes are reproduced by the orthogonal projection onto the spectral subspace associated to the singular values in $[0,e^{-\tau/h}]$, up to a small error, and the number of singular values can be bounded from below by the trace class norm of the Toeplitz operators in question.
+Analyzing the trace class norms by passing to the corresponding asymptotic Bergman projections~\cite{BBSj}, similarly to the proof of Theorem \ref{thm:UpperBd}, we obtain the result of Theorem \ref{thm:LowerBd}.